-The SENDCO will visit Year 5 and 6 students with Education Health Care Plans in Primary settings to ensure that all aspects of the transition are in place for a smooth transition.
-Links will be made with the Learning Support Team, who may have worked with students previously and information is shared with professionals, parents/carers, and students.
+The SENDCO will visit Year 5 and 6 children with Education Health Care Plans and those who are on the SEND register within their current setting.
+This is to ensure that all aspects of the transition are in place for a smooth transition.
+Links will be made with the Learning Support Team and other external agencies, who may have worked with children previously to ensure information is shared with professionals and parents/carers.
 This information will be shared with relevant staff in school.
+Children will be at the heart of any changes that may impact on their transition to high school or to college.

-We will share information with the school, college, or other setting the student is moving to.
-We will agree with parents/carers and students which information will be shared as part of this.
+We will share information with the school, college, or other settings children are moving to.
+We will agree with parents/carers and children which information will be shared as part of this.

-We will endeavour to establish clear and collaborative links with post 16 providers to ensure students have a smooth transition, depending on their post 16 options.
-Year 11 students have access to a Careers Advisor within school.
+We will endeavour to establish clear and collaborative links with post 16 providers to ensure young people have a smooth transition, depending on their post 16 options.
+Year 11 young people have access to a Careers Advisor within school.

 The SENDCO will work closely with Careers and Year 11 Head of Year to ensure information is shared and appropriate transition planning is in place.
-Year 11 students who have an EHCP will have the opportunity to meet with colleges and Local Authority case workers during their Year 11 Annual Review meeting to establish links and ensure outcomes meet independent and life skills
+Year 11 young people who have an EHCP will have the opportunity to meet with colleges and Local Authority SEND case workers during their Year 11 Annual Review meeting to establish links and ensure their independence and life skill development is met.